lalit22km/free-stuff/content/post/software/index.md

 This page has many websites related to software.
 Mostly focusing on Windows software.
 I have included a few for MacOS too.

+`Pirated softwares use cracks.
+Cracks are usually detected by your Anti-Virus.
+The website listed here are safe and tested.
+I still advice you to take precaution and avoid clicking on ads and fake download buttons on this website.
+You should also try to manually add each crack file exclusion in Windows Defender or your Anti-Virus.
+Avoid excluding complete folders and drives.`

 #### **Always use Ad blockers when visiting any website.**
 ---
 #### **I ABSOLUTELY DO NOT WANT TO HEAR ANY COMPLAINS ABOUT GETTING A VIRUS BECAUSE YOU ARE DUMB AND DO NOT KNOW WHERE TO CLICK.**